Design and main ideas

 Sequences and nesting

-To allow implementing modulation techniques, support for lists within which modulating oscillators could be placed was then added to the parser and audio generation code, including support for nesting lists within lists.
+To allow implementing modulation techniques (basic options for PM, FM and AM), support for lists within which modulating oscillators could be placed was then added to the parser and audio generation code, including support for nesting lists within lists (for modulation chains longer than 2 in depth).
 Such a list of oscillators is assigned in connection with a parameter for frequency, phase, amplitude, etc. for an oscillator – naturally such text is simply parsed with recursion.
-This was a fairly simple extension for the language, with time proceeding along a linear list of steps to take like before, though the data used in connection with each main node and time position may thereafter branch out – recursion also entering in how audio generation code handles what's configured to run, mirroring what's specified in the scripts.
+This was a fairly simple extension for the language, with time proceeding along a linear list of steps to take like before, though the data used in connection with each main node and time position may branch like a tree – recursion also entering in how audio generation code handles what's configured to run, mirroring what's specified in the scripts.

-It was when trying to add more flexible syntax for timing, on top of that, that complexity first began to grow, and I had difficulty back then keeping it all working.
-The complexity of behavior and difficulty of getting it all right grew much faster than the code size.
+It was when trying to add more flexible syntax for timing, on top of that, that complexity first began to grow unmanageable for my past self.
+In the early project I had difficulty keeping it all working – I had not developed the methodology I use nowadays.
 (I first tried to solve this, a little later, by moving in the direction of adding another stage of script processing between parsing and audio generation.
 Much later, I saw how to undo that and resimplify.)
 The design didn't include much of the classic structure of compilers and interpreters, and I didn't have the experience to grow my own design well and make it maintainable.
 The language also looked quite different from typical well-known and well-described paradigms.
 This is part of why added features hit a plateau fairly early on.
+The rest of the reason is, making it all do more required exponentially more, the further I wanted to go towards reaching my goals.

-Yet before complexity turns into a problem, in a small and tidy way it's very doable to support things like parallel audio generation (several "voices"), combined with a sequential "time separator", and a more flexible "insert time delay for what's placed after this" modifier.
-That kind of terse and simple language which a fairly trivial program can run could be ideal for growing into a flexible tone generator language.
-But there's a great, huge chasm between that and a powerful musical language.
+Yet before complexity grows much, in a small and tidy way it's very doable to support things like parallel audio generation (several "voices"), combined with a sequential "time separator", and a more flexible "insert time delay for what's placed after this" modifier.
+In it can be seen the outline for what may be an ideal, flexible tone, sound, and soundscape generator language.

 Main characteristics of the language

-Early choices were made for brevity and ease of writing at the small scale, including not requiring any symbol between a name and a value for assignment.
-Instead, name-value pairs form a large part of the script contents, along with whitespace, different types of brackets for grouping, and some extra symbols.
+Early choices in how the language looks were made for brevity and ease of writing at the small scale, including not requiring any symbol between a name and a value for assignment.
+Instead, immediate name-value pairs form a large part of the script contents, along with whitespace, different types of brackets for grouping, and some extra symbols.
 The lack of an assignment symbol imposes some limits on the names used as the left-hand part of an expression, because such names still need to be distinguishable from what follows them – from the values read, which may be numerical, use alphabetical characters, and/or other things.
-The simplest thing to do is to use one-character names as prefixes, each followed by a value.
-(Regardless of the length of the prefix-names, having it the same for each prefix-name makes it clear where it ends and the value after it begins.)
+The simplest thing to do is to use one-character names as prefixes, each followed by the value assigned.
+(Regardless of the length of the prefix-names, having it the same for every prefix-name makes it clear where it ends and the value after it begins.)
 The pattern of such name-value pairs can be seen in many places in the language, but it doesn't always repeat when breaking down larger subexpressions into parts; e.g. for numerical expressions (later extended further), I settled for the ease of conventional infix syntax for arithmetic in values, rather than elaborating some (in my view clunkier) alternative to it.

 The easy and terse solution of using one-letter names for the left-hand part of name-value pairs (in some cases with a special character as the name), works well enough as long as there's not many things to name.
 It limits possible additions to the language, but works well for smaller, fixed sets of named things.
 The limitation is also loosened somewhat by allowing several values of different types for the same name (e.g. a number and/or a modulator list).
 Beyond that, subnames nested under names can be added for extra related parameters.
 As used, the one-character names very loosely mirror ordinary written language, in that context for smaller things is set by a mixture of capital letter names (e.g. adding a new wave oscillator) and special symbols.
 Lowercase one-character names denote smaller things which are accessed and used specific to the context, a little like function parameters or record fields.

-For user-defined variable names, longer and more flexible names are allowed using a special symbol placed before a name string as the left-hand part of a pair, the name string being the right-hand part.
-This in turn is followed by another name-value pair, something with a value – which by being written after the former is associated with it, labeled by it.
-The latter thing could be a wave oscillator, and until 2022 variables were only used to label objects so that they can be referred back to by name.
-(The much later 2022 numerical variables feature uses a = symbol as the left-hand part of a second name-value pair, in an unusual imitation of conventional assignment syntax.)
+For user-defined label/variable names, longer and more flexible names are allowed using a special symbol placed before a name string as the left-hand part of a pair, the name string being the right-hand part.
+As in how a label for an object (e.g. oscillator) after it is written, 'name .
+(Until 2022 variables were only used to label objects like that, so that they can be referred back to by name.
+The 2022 numerical variables feature uses a = symbol as the left-hand part of a second name-value pair, in an unusual imitation of conventional assignment syntax.
+Eventually it was made to look like $name = number, whitespace optional.)

 The basic design for how time works is very simple.
 Time for a script begins at 0 ms. A script is translated into a list of timed update instruction nodes, or "steps", each new step taking place after the previous, with or without time (samples to generate) passing between any two steps.
 Each step configures the system, e.g. telling it to start generating something or changing parameter values for some generator object.